 Providing mobility counseling or advice on alternate modes of transportation

-If older drivers deny or are unaware of their limitations or if deficits do not respond to treatment, practitioners may need to be more proactive.
+If older drivers deny or are unaware of their limitations or if deficits do not respond to treatment, medical practitioners may need to be proactive.
 In these situations, practitioners should discuss issues relevant to driving safety, potential driving cessation, patient transportation needs, and alternative transportation resources with the patient and family members.

 The practitioner should balance the benefits of safety to the patient, pedestrians, and other drivers against the costs of social isolation, worsening functional status, impaired quality of life, and clinical depression.
-For some patients (eg, those with severe dementia), the benefits of driving cessation clearly outweigh the costs.
+For some patients (eg, those with moderate or severe dementia), the benefits of driving cessation clearly outweigh the costs.

-The loss of driving privileges can be relatively devastating in terms of maintaining independence.
+The loss of driving privileges can precipitate depression and be relatively devastating in terms of maintaining independence.
 If alternative transportation cannot be arranged and the ability to maintain activities of daily living is adversely affected, loss of driving privileges sometimes prompts the need to move in with a family member or transition to an assisted-living facility or retirement community.

 In some situations, practitioners must report functional limitations or medical status to state agencies against the wishes of their patients; this action often has a negative impact on the practitioner-patient relationship.
 Regardless, medical information can be legally disclosed if a patient’s driving impairment might jeopardize public safety; practitioners who do not notify appropriate authorities may be legally liable for subsequent injuries.